-As the new year begins many of us have already created our resolve for 2017.
+As the year draws to a close and so a new year begins many of us have already created our resolve for 2018.
 We have vowed this year will be “The Year”, the year for unprecedented growth and goal crushing.

 We begin fiercely and embark on our resolve but many don’t quite finish as gloriously as we started.
 Year after year we create these resolutions and fall victim to former patterns and don’t resolve.
 In fact only 8% of us achieve our resolve, according to a University of Scranton, journal of clinical Psychology study.